speakez-llc/dotnetonlinux/content/post/total_recall_last_straw.md

 ## Deja vu all over again

-Microsoft has done it again.
-They've announced "Recall" - something that no one asked for.
-What's worse, it looks like it has potential to be quite harmful.
-Because of the "AI hype cycle" this has gotten much broader attention.
-This is not the first time that Microsoft has done something like this.
-What makes this different is that this most recent relapse has caused even the most staunch WinOS fan to raise serious questions about the _unintended_ choices that we're making as users when we choose a computer operating system.
-While this may be a new level of collective awareness among the broader user base, this unfolding drama is just the latest in a long line of Windows OS mishaps.
-And while they're using corporate double-speak - moving the goal posts in order to justify continuing rolling out the feature - long time users of Windows OS are looking around for alternatives.
+Microsoft has announced "Recall" - something that no one asked for.
+What's worse than that, it has potential to be quite actively harmful to end users.
+If there's one up-side to this, because of the "AI hype cycle" the announcement has gotten much broader attention.
+But it's certainly not the first time that Microsoft has done something like this.
+What makes this different is that this most recent relapse has caused even the most staunch Windows fan to raise serious questions about the _unintended_ choices being made when we choose a computer operating system.
+While this may be a new level of collective awareness, this unfolding drama is just the latest in a long line of Windows OS mishaps.
+And while they're trotting out variations of the same corporate double-speak and moving the goal posts in order to justify continuing rolling out the feature, long time users of Windows are looking around for alternatives.
+And it looks like Linux desktop has met its moment.

 Before we touch on that, a round-up of Microsoft's sorted history on this topic deserves consideration...

 ## Trying too hard for too long

-For those of us that remember "Clippy" (ca. 1997) the history of Microsoft trying to force unnecessary "productivity" goes back a long way.
+For those of us that remember "Clippy" (ca. 1997) the history of Microsoft trying to force unnecessary "productivity" on its customers goes back decades.
 It's a punchline today - and with Apple's Siri, Amazon's Alexa and "Hey Google" invading our digital lives it may come across as quaint by comparison.
 But it reveals the long history that Microsoft has with pushing un-asked-for features on its users.
 At a minimum it was a net-negative for "productivity" as it served as a distraction.

 {{< youtube2-small id="Z2-7AcUwKus" >}}

 Not only were the user's eye-line and concentration interrupted, but the user had to wheel their mouse over to the corner of the screen to dismiss it.
-Having to watch the closing animation added insult to injury.
+The closing animations added insult to injury.
 There were more "assistants" than Clippy, too.
 In the video above you'll be reminded of the "rogue's gallery" that was offered.

 {{< ext-link-card "https://www.seattlemet.com/news-and-city-life/2022/08/origin-story-of-clippy-the-microsoft-office-assistant" >}}

-As a final footnote to this early drama, a detailed recounting of Clippy and it's compatriots noted that the creator of that technology left it off of his resume when it came time for him to search for a new gig.
+As a final footnote to this early drama, a detailed recounting of Clippy and it's compatriots noted that the creator of that technology left it off of his resume when it came time for him to search for a new gig. 🤔

 ## Productivity score - an Orwellian misadventure

 The notion of "digital assistant" was used by Microsoft to push their own special brand of "productivity" onto the desktop.
-But their palette of marketing terms and commercial labels continued to develop.
+As they retrenched and retried the variations on that theme, their palette of marketing terms and commercial labels continued to develop.
 The launch of their "Workplace Analytics" initiative was gleefully championed as a tool of the people...

 > “As leaders, it’s our job to make sure people have the tools they need to do their best work.
 But tools alone are not enough — you also need to help everyone in your organization build the habits that harness the true power of those tools.
 Until now, it’s been difficult for leaders to get insight into these habits and understand how to help people make the most of the technology they invest in.”